japila-books/spark-sql-internals/docs/hive/configuration-properties.md

 | [[spark.sql.hive.metastore.jars]] *spark.sql.hive.metastore.jars*

-Location of the jars that should be used to link:HiveUtils.adoc#newClientForMetadata[create a HiveClientImpl].
+Location of the jars that should be used to HiveUtils.md#newClientForMetadata[create a HiveClientImpl].

 Default: `builtin`